exdial/dotfiles/README.md

 # Abstract

-This repository serves as a central storage for all environment settings (dotfiles).
+This repository serves as a storage for all environment settings (dotfiles).
 Built-in Makefile provides automated installation of environment settings and recommended software.